-Cellulitis is a bacterial infection of the skin and underlying tissues.
-Symptoms include redness and swelling of the affected area, often accompanied by a general feeling of being unwell.
-The skin of the face, neck, arms and legs is most often involved; however it can occur anywhere on the body.
+Cellulitis is a bacterial infection of the skin and underlying flesh.
+Symptoms include redness and swelling, often accompanied by a general feeling of being unwell.
+The face, neck, arms and legs are the areas most commonly affected.
 Treatment is with antibiotics.
-Cellulitis is not directly contagious.

-Cellulitis is usually caused by streptococcal or staphylococcal bacteria that may be present on your skin, or in external sources such as water, soil or animals that you come in contact with.
+Cellulitis is usually caused by bacteria that may be present on your skin, or in external sources such as water, soil or animals that you come in contact with.
 Cellulitis is often, but not always, preceded by a skin problem such as a scrape, cut, puncture wound, insect bite, ulceration, or surgical wound; or another skin condition such as eczema, psoriasis, athlete's foot or scabies.
 Other factors than can increase the chances of developing cellulitis include:

 - Problems with circulation in the limbs